exosphere-project/exosphere/contributing.md

 - [unit tests](tests/README.md)
 - End-to-end tests which exercise the application in real web browsers

 You can run all of these but the browser tests locally.
-The easiest way is to set up `husky` (per the section above) and try to `git push`.
+The easiest way is to set up `husky` (per the section above) and try to `git commit`.
 Or, you can test manually with these commands:

  ```bash
  npm install